 As a woman and one of only three openly LGBTQ elected officials on the state level in Illinois, equality is an extremely important and personal issue for me.
 I spent a large part of my career with the National Organization for Women, fighting against patriarchal norms and policies designed to marginalize women and girls.

+But we won't be deterred.
 The fight for marginalized and underrepresented group to gain equality in all realms of society is in full swing, and I intend to amplify their voices and be their champion as best I can.

 Representative Anna Moeller (43rd District) has reintroduced the Equal Pay Act that former Gov. Rauner vetoed.
 This bill would protect Illinois workers from being compelled to disclose their previous salaries for the purposes of screening, salary negotiations, or securing an interview.
 This legislation will make it easier for women in the workplace to get equal pay for equal work, since their previous salaries will not follow them into their new positions.

 The Reproductive Health Act recognizes that providing abortion is health care, not criminal activity.
 The bill fixes Illinois’ outdated abortion law so that the state treats abortion care like all health care, with regulations that reflect current medical standards.
 It repeals the Illinois Abortion Law of 1975.
 This law, largely blocked by courts in Illinois, imposes felony penalties on doctors who provide reproductive health care.
 The change takes regulation of abortion out of the criminal code and affirms abortion is health care.

 The bill specifically affirms that women – not politicians – make the personal decisions around their use of birth control, the decision to carry a pregnancy to term or to seek or refuse an abortion.
 The measure requires private health insurance plans in Illinois to cover abortion on the same basis as contraception and maternity care.